• Skip to main content

 Pasta

 The cheesy garlic knots pair perfectly with any creamy pasta like macaroni and cheese or chicken alfredo and even spicy pasta recipes like chorizo pasta with zucchini.
-If you need more pasta recipe inspirations without a long list of things to buy, try our best pasta recipes with ingredients.

 Risotto

 Garlic bread is a great accompaniment to risotto, and the cheesy garlic knots will add to the creamy texture of the dish.
-Try this delicious asparagus risotto cooked in white wine, stock, butter, and pesto for extra flavor and topped with parmesan cheese.
+Try asparagus risotto cooked in white wine, stock, butter, and pesto for extra flavor and topped with parmesan cheese.

 🙋 Frequently asked questions